 (4) A privatisation order and any amendment or revocation is to be published in the Gazette.

-8. Extent of State’s shareholding
+8. State’s shareholding in partial privatisation

 A privatisation order that provides for the partial privatisation of the Bank is to specify the shareholding that is to be retained or held by the State and that is to vest in the Treasurer under section 41.